DNS Hardening on Manjaro: Ignore DHCP

 might be installed but is disabled: we trust that the DHCP server promotes the

 name servers we want.
-Have a look at /etc/resolv.conf (you don’t believers)
+Have a look at /etc/resolv.conf (for you non-believers):

 # Use this to verify that systemd-resolved is in fact disabled systemctl status systemd-resolved